Sleep: Sleep hygiene

 Sleep health can be improved through implementing good sleep hygiene habits.
 Having good sleep hygiene can help to improve your physical and mental health by providing your body with the necessary rejuvenation only restful sleep can provide.
 Some ways to improve sleep health include going to sleep at consistent times every night, avoiding any electronic devices such as televisions in the bedroom, getting adequate exercise throughout your day, and avoiding caffeine in the hours before going to sleep.
 Another way to greatly improve sleep hygiene is by creating a peaceful and relaxing sleep environment.
 Sleeping in a dark and clean room with things like a white noise maker can help facilitate restful sleep.
 However, noise, with the exception of white noise, may not be good for sleep.

+Sleep and musculoskeletal health

+Many studies have linked sleep posture, and the characteristics of pillows and mattresses, with back and neck pain.

+Sleeping in the prone position has been found to place stress on the spine and may cause back pain, whereas sleeping on the back or on the side can provide relief.

+Similarly, sleeping on the back or side is also recommended to prevent neck pain.

+To prevent neck pain, side sleepers are advised to adjust the height of their pillow so that the spine remains straight, without tilting to the right or left.

+In one study, precise pillow-height adjustment using the SSS-8 questionnaire significantly reduced pain in half of the patients suffering from neck pain.

+In addition, people with neck pain are often advised to use a supplementary pillow or rolled towel to support the neck.

+When sleeping on the side, experts recommend placing a pillow between the knees to keep the legs aligned and prevent rotation of the spine.

+Compared to sleeping on the back, side sleeping has been reported to help reduce heartburn, sleep apnea, and back pain, whereas sleeping on the back may help alleviate hip pain, teeth grinding, and neck pain.
+Furthermore, when comparing right- versus left-side sleeping, right-side sleep has been found to improve overall sleep quality, while left-side sleep may help reduce heartburn.

+Mattresses and pillows also influence sleep quality and overall health.
+A medium-firm to firm mattress has been found to be most effective in preventing back pain and improving sleep quality.

+Latex pillows have been shown to be effective in reducing neck pain.

+Physicians also recommend performing muscle-stretching exercises upon waking and engaging in stretching and relaxation routines before sleep to help alleviate muscle pain.